paul-m/s3fs/README.txt

 =================================
 == Aggregated CSS and JS in S3 ==
 =================================
+If you want your site's aggregated CSS and JS files to be stored on S3, rather than the default of storing them on the webserver's local filesystem, you'll need to do two things:
+1) Enable the "Use S3 for public:// files" option in the s3fs coniguration, because Drupal always* puts aggregated CSS/JS into the public:// filesystem.
-Because of the way browsers interpret relative URLs used in CSS files, and how they restrict requests made from external javascript files, if you want your site's aggregated CSS and JS to be placed in S3, you'll need to set up your webserver as a proxy for those files.
-S3 File System will present all public:// css files with the url prefix /s3fs-css/, and all public:// javascript files with /s3fs-js/.
-So you need to set up your webserver to proxy all URLs with those prefixes into your S3 bucket.
+2) Because of the way browsers interpret relative URLs used in CSS files, and how they restrict requests made from external javascript files, you'll need to set up your webserver as a proxy for those files.

+* When you've got a module like "Advanced CSS/JS Aggregation" installed, things get hairy.
+For now, that module is not compatible with s3fs public:// takeover.

+S3FS will present all css files in the taken over public:// filesystem with the url prefix /s3fs-css/, and all javascript files with /s3fs-js/.
+So you need to set up your webserver to proxy those URLs into your S3 bucket.

 For Apache, add this code to the right location* in your server's config: